 To apply for a job directly through an agency:

 For more details on applying for jobs through Schedule A, read The ABCs of Schedule A.

 For an overview of how to use USAJOBS, see Federal Government Employment.

-If you’re a veteran with a service-connected disability, you have even more routes to a job with the federal government.
-These special hiring authorities allow agencies to appoint veterans noncompetitively to jobs.
-You may also be eligible for a 10-point veterans’ preference that gives you an advantage when applying for competitive positions.
+If you’re a veteran with a service-connected disability, you have even more options.
+Learn how special hiring authorities let agencies appoint vets to jobs non-competitively.
+You may also be able to get a 10 point veterans’ preference to use with competitive positions.

 College Students and Recent Graduates with Disabilities

 If you’re a college student or a recent graduate, you can find summer jobs, internships, and permanent positions through the: